Visa-free travel to China

 3. Remote travel requires special government assistance

-As a person who lives and works remote, travel in and out of this beautiful central Australian town is a hassle.
-Flights are unjustifiably expensive.
+As a person who lives and works remotely, travelling in and out of this beautiful central Australian town is a hassle. Â Flights are unjustifiably expensive.

-The free market does not always work, and is not a solution to everything.
+The free market does not always work and is not a solution to everything.
 Government intervention in key areas such as transport is critical.

 4. Visa-Free Travel for Australians is a Big Win

 China acts as an affordable link between Australia and Africa.
-For example, China Southern, a major Chinese airline that flies Melbourne to Guangzhou, also has direct flights from Guangzhou to Nairobi.
+For example, China Southern, a major Chinese airline that flies from Melbourne to Guangzhou, also has direct flights from Guangzhou to Nairobi.

 Conclusion

 The travel arrangement between Australia and China is a welcome idea.
-Bookings to China from Australia will skyrocket and business relationships will increase.
+Bookings to China from Australia will skyrocket, and business relationships will increase.